SakanaAI/IASC/README.md

 the environment variables in the virtual environment by `conda env config vars set AWS_ACCESS_KEY_ID=<your access key id>` etc.

-For OpenAI and Gemini you will need to pass your API key as a command-line argument.
+For OpenAI and Gemini you will need to pass your API key as a command-line argument (though `eval_morphosyntax.py` reads the OpenAI key from the environment variable OPEN_AI_API_KEY).

 # Getting Started